When your inner and outer life no longer feel aligned.

 ✓ A pull to let go of who you “should” be

-My role: To provide a grounding and compassionate space that can support growth through uncertainty.
+My role: To provide a grounding and compassionate space that supports growth through uncertainty.

 -